5 Islands that’ll kill you if you get stranded on them

 sentinel tribe

-The island itself is like any other in the Andaman island chain that sits in the bay of Bengal, but it isn’t the island itself that’s dangerous.
+The island itself is like any other in the Andaman island chain that sits in the Bay of Bengal, but it isn’t the island itself that’s dangerous.
 There is an isolated tribe that calls the island home known simply as the Sentinelese who aren’t exactly welcoming to people who land on their shore.
-They are a primitive tribe who haven’t discovered metal yet and are thought to live mostly off fish and fruit, but for some reason they always attack on sight.
-Ever since the first people discovered the island the tribe have been intensely hostile towards outsiders and always attack on sight with the intention to kill.
+They are a primitive tribe who haven’t discovered metal yet and are thought to live mostly off fish and fruit, but for some reason, they always attack on sight.
+Ever since the first people discovered the island the tribe has been intensely hostile towards outsiders and always attacks on sight with the intention to kill.
 So far no one has been able to talk to the tribe as they either attack straight away or run off to get more tribesmen to launch a bigger attack, so no one has been able to find out why they are so hostile.

 Snake island — Brazil